 Okay, this is one I didn’t have to deal with personally, but I’ve heard stories so I’m including it.
 I had a lymph node biopsy right before I started chemo.
 Since the doctors already knew I had cancer in my lymph nodes, they didn’t have to administer a contrast dye before surgery to check.
 If your doctors are planning on doing a lymph node biopsy before your mastectomies, get your lidocaine cream or lidocaine patches from Walmart and apply at least 2-4 hours before you get your dye injections.

 The dye gets injected into your nipples at 12 o’clock, 3, 6, and 9, respectively.
 That’s four injections per nipple, and I’ve heard it’s quite painful.
 Since you haven’t had your mastectomies yet, you will still have nerves that will be firing off.
 Whether you’re using lidocaine cream or the patches, make sure you cover your whole nipple and at least 1/2 inch past it.

 ASK FOR HELP!!!

 You’ll need help for things, that’s a given.
 No matter how stupid you think something is, if it’s painful ask for help.
-My sister tore toilet paper for me and laid it on the sink next to the toilet, because I couldn’t extend my arms enough to rip it off the role myself.
-Tearing it takes muscle, too, by the way.
+My sister tore toilet paper for me and laid it on the sink next to the toilet, because I couldn’t extend my arms enough to rip it off the role myself (my axillary cording didn’t help, either).
+Tearing TP takes muscle, too, by the way.
 I needed help getting up out of my recliner, pouring milk into a glass, and getting in and out of the car, just to name a few.